LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

       Harrington, Andrew 91.2 A-

 #.
 There is test data for
-   class abbreviations comp170 and comp150 in the homework directory.
+   course abbreviations comp170 and comp150 in the homework directory.
    There are also solution files for the summaries.
 Their names end in ``_solution.txt`` to distinguish them from the summary files *you* should generate in tests.